IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Our purposed IGNN-Solver

-In this way, $s_{\xi}$ shall autonomously learn and adjust these parameters $\alpha^{[k]}$ and $\beta^{[k]}$ based on the previous solver steps and receiving gradients from subsequent iterations.
-We provide a comparison of different choices for $s_{\xi}$ in Appendix \ref{Appendix_D}, demonstrating that IGNN-Solver improves the convergence path.
-We also introduce how to train it (see below).
+In this way, $s_{\xi}$ shall autonomously learn and adjust these parameters $\alpha^{[k]}$ and $\beta^{[k]}$ based on previous solver steps, while also receiving gradients from subsequent iterations.
+We provide a comparison of different choices for $s_{\xi}$ in Section~\ref{sec_others}, demonstrating that IGNN-Solver improves the convergence path.
+We also introduce the training procedure below.